 Albania, in spite of its size, is a country that has a lot to offer.
-There are many opportunities for hiking trips and trekking tours and other possibilities.
+There are many opportunities for hiking Albania tours and trekking tours and other possibilities.
 The views that accompany these trips you will not be able to see anywhere else.
 In this article, I’m glad to present some of them.

-Rubik hiking trail
+Rubik hiking Albania trail

-In Mirdita, tourists can hike through the touristic and heritage areas of the Rubik area.
+In Mirdita, tourists can hike through the tourist and heritage areas of the Rubik area.
 The trail that offers this is called “Rubik 1”.
 It is easy to follow it because it is marked on all its length and also includes all the necessary infrastructure.

 This trail starts at InfoKulla and proceeds with Marub, Ancient Castle, Pictogram, Marianne Graf Point, Bulshize, Bujtina Biba, Church of the Redeem.
 The terrain offers great views and heritages, This trail is as historical as it is natural and it makes you want to visit it.